mhwombat/nix-for-numbskulls/tutorial/06-modifying-hello-flake.md

 ~~~
 $ nix run
-$ git status
 ~~~

 Note, however, that `nix run` rebuilt the package in the Nix store and ran *that*.
-It did not alter the copy in the `result` directory.
+It did not alter the copy in the `result` directory, as we'll see next.

 ~~~
 $ cat result/bin/hello-flake